droidsolutions/job-service/README.md

 To allow interoperatibility with job workers that use NodeJS the parameters and result are serialized with special options using camelCase property names.
 This can be extended or overwritten via the protected `GetSerializerOptions` method.
 In the background the `Job<TParams, TResult>` class has `ParametersSerialized` and `ResultSerialized` properties that hold the converted json and act as the actual database columns.
 The repository handles this in all methods where it is necessary so you shouldn't have to do this yourself.

 Adding jobs, starting jobs and setting job progress is done via transactions and table or row locks.
-This ensures no two parallel running worker can receive the same job or work on the same job.
+This ensures no two parallel running workers can receive the same job or work on the same job.

 The repository constructor expects an instance of the data context that implements `IJobContext` as well a an `ILogger` instance.
-If you have set up dependency injection in a standard ASP.NET Core app there should be no problem, just make sure you have added the db context that implements `IJobContext` to the depdency injection via `services.AddDbContext()`.
+If you have set up dependency injection in a standard ASP.NET Core app there should be no problem, just make sure you have added the `DbContext` that implements `IJobContext` to the depdency injection via `services.AddDbContext()`.

 ## Worker